Equity Task ForcE

 - Ensuring equally high outcomes for all participants in our educational system; removing the predictability of success or failures that currently correlates with any social or cultural factor

 - Interrupting inequitable polices and practices while examining and eliminating biases to create inclusive multicultural school environments for adults and students

 - Discovering and cultivating the unique gifts, talents and interests that every human possesses.

-- Create Task Force governance doctrine—to be approved by the Board of Trustees—that includes, but is not limited to, future selection and replacement process of task force members, rules and procedures, and vision and mission statement.
+- Developed Task Force governance doctrine that includes, but is not limited to, future selection and replacement process of task force members, rules and procedures and vision and mission statement.

-- Collaborate with the communications committee to develop a communications plan for district stakeholders that focuses on transparent communication of performance, progress, and equity (keeping within the bounds of student privacy laws).
+- Collaborated with the communications committee to develop a communications plan for District stakeholders that focuses on transparent communication of performance, progress, and equity (keeping within the bounds of student privacy laws).